 When the hunger monster strikes, what choices do you make?
 And how are those choices affecting your health?
 If you’ve landed here, you already know that your snacking habits need some improvements and you’re looking for healthier versions of your daily nibbles.
 So what are healthy snacks and how can we make them more interesting?

 Understanding healthy snacks

-A healthy snack can mean different things for different people.
+A healthy snack can mean different things to different people.
 They do not have to be vegan or low-fat to be healthy.
 For someone counting calories, a healthy snack will keep you full but not add to your daily calorie count.
-For an avid gymmer, a healthy snack helps recover from this morning’s weight lifting session.
+An avid gymmer might want a healthy snhelpelps recover from this morning’s weight-lifting session.
 For someone with diabetes, a healthy snack ensures that your blood sugar level is maintained.

 But when you examine what are healthy snacks you’ll see a common thread: they do not fill you with empty calories or with bad fats and sugar; they are powerhouses of nutrients, they will keep you full for a long time, and they are usually made of whole ingredients.

 If hunger catches you off-guard and unprepared, you’ll begin to feel cravings for junk food and are more likely to choose unhealthy snacks.
 This is why it’s important to fill your house with healthy snacking options that you enjoy.

 What are some healthy snacks you should always have at home?
 Here are some ideas:

 - A portion of low-fat, low-sugar ice cream